zhampu/Hybrid-Public-Space-Template/README.md

 The Main.js then changes the Footnotes into Side notes and places them in the correct position.

+# Install

+''' npm install '''
+'''npm run dev '''

+once you are done editing:

+'''npm run build '''

+and copy all the dist folder to your server

+Note: you might have to change the your @fontface and the path to your CSS  and JS file before puting them in your server.

 # Change the content

 The Thesis.md file is the content of my thesis but change it to your own Markdown to test the layout.